lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 007.md

 [[Booker]] has a gut feeling something is different, and tries to summon a dagger, instead of his spear.
 This goes a lot quicker than usual, and something just feels... off...
 Not sure what to do with this information, we continue to the Farmer, and board the cart.
 ```

 We reach [[Brindol]] 3 sides are palisaded, and 1 side is on the riverside.
 The farmer brings us to the gate, and drops us off.
+Guards check who we are, and what we are going to do in [[Brindol]], we tell them we are here for Guild purposes, and they let us through, after we pay the toll.